CubicLabs Vehicle Test, Measurement, and Telematics Equipment

 TTL Serial Sensor Interface

-SenseNet’s built in TTL level serial port allowed direct connection to the sensor without requiring the addition of serial line drivers to the sensor’s electronics, thereby reducing sensor cost and keeping the sensor PCB footprint to a minimum.
+SenseNET’s built in TTL level serial port allowed direct connection to the sensor without requiring the addition of serial line drivers to the sensor’s electronics, thereby reducing sensor cost and keeping the sensor PCB footprint to a minimum.

 Isolated Power for Sensor